-Moreover, both Law No. 2251 and the Greek Civil Code regulate the provision by the seller of a product guarantee.
-Where such a guarantee was provided and the defect is detected and noticed within the guaranteed period, the producer or distributor is obliged either to repair or replace the product in question.
-By the revision of 2018, Law No. 2251 was redrafted as to the applicable guarantees in the sale of consumer goods (new articles 5 and 5(a), Law No. 2251).
+Moreover, both Law No. 2251 and the GCC regulate the provision by the seller of a product guarantee.
+Where such a guarantee was provided and the defect is detected and noticed within the guaranteed period, the consumer has the rights that were guaranteed notwithstanding his or her rights by law (especially articles 534 ff and 559 of GCC).
+By a revision of 2022 (due to Law No. 4967/2022), Law No. 2251 was amended as to the applicable guarantees in the sale of consumer goods (new articles 5 and 5(a), Law No. 2251).
 In short, Law No. 2251 categorises the guarantee of:

-• a mandatory, two-year free, statutory one (which may be reduced up to one year for used products); and

-• an additional, optional, commercial one provided against payment or, exceptionally, for free under detailed regulation.
+- · a mandatory, two-year free, statutory one (which may be reduced up to one year for used products); and - an additional, optional, commercial one provided against payment or, exceptionally, for free under detailed regulation.